 Around the year 1970, Walter Mischel, a professor at Stanford University conducted a Marshmallow test.
 He chose children between the age of 3.5 and 5.5 years, gathered them in a room and put them through a test.

 The child was given one marshmallow in his hand.
 If he could resist the urge for 15 minutes without eating it, he would get another one.
 If the child ate the marshmallow within 15 minutes, he would not receive the second reward.
-The experiment would then leave the child alone in a room.
+After explaining the rule, the researcher would then leave the child alone in a room.

 The children displayed frustration as they waited clenching their jaws.
 They made up songs, hit their heads against the table, pounded the floor with their feet, played with the bell, prayed to the ceiling and more.
 Many gave up and ate the marshmallow.

 Experimenters have performed other variations of the test using a different reward system.

 About 10 years later, in the follow-up studies conducted in 1980, some amazing results appeared.
 There was a correlation between the children who delayed their gratification by waiting 15 minutes and their academic competence.
 Further studies in 1990 showed the same children correlated with higher SAT scores.

 Why do we go for the immediate reward?